Michael Cardo: Parliamentary career

 Prior to the 7 May 2014 general election, Cardo was selected as a DA parliamentary candidate.
 At the election, he won a seat in the National Assembly.
 He was sworn in as a Member of Parliament on 21 May 2014.
 Having entered parliament, he was assigned to the Portfolio Committee on Public Service and Administration, Performance Monitoring & Evaluation and the Standing Committee on the Auditor-General in June 2014.

 The DA parliamentary leader, Mmusi Maimane, appointed him Shadow Minister of Economic Development on 18 June 2015.
 He became a member of that specific portfolio's committee on 25 June 2015.
 On 17 September 2015, he left the public service portfolio committee.
 He relinquished his membership on the Standing Committee on the Auditor-General on 23 November 2015, meaning that his only committee assignment for the remainder of the term was the Portfolio Committee on Economic Development.

 Cardo was re-elected for a second term in May 2019.
 In June 2019, he became the Shadow Minister of Employment and Labour.
 He became a member of the Portfolio Committee on Employment and Labour later that month.

 Cardo remained in his post as shadow employment and labour minister in John Steenhuisen's Shadow Cabinet.

+Cardo resigned from Parliament on 31 January 2024.